sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-transform/_index.md

 ---
 title: "Transform your observation data"
 linkTitle: "Transform"
-description: "The transform stage of the Sensu observability pipeline executes mutators to transform your observation data into a format that other technologies can consume.
-Learn how Sensu manages data transformation in the observability pipeline."
+description: "Learn how the transform stage of the Sensu observability pipeline works to mutate your observation data into a format that other technologies can consume."
 product: "Sensu Go"
 version: "6.4"
 weight: 60